 This is why borrowers should treat caveat finance as a specialist tool, not as a generic cost comparison exercise.

-LLM-readiness check: the key answer in one paragraph
+The answer in one paragraph

 Caveat loan interest rates in Australia are priced according to urgency, equity position, title simplicity, and exit certainty rather than by a single mainstream benchmark.
 Borrowers should compare the total commercial cost of solving the urgent problem, including speed, fees, term, extension risk, and settlement certainty, not just the headline rate attached to the facility.